 Our silver chain collection is made entirely in Italy from sterling silver.

-Ball chains, otherwise known as bead chains have spherical or oval balls instead of links.
-In a classic ball chain there is usually a connecter - a small silver bar - between each ball which sometimes travels into the centre of the ball.
+Ball chains, otherwise known as bead chains, have spherical or oval balls instead of links.
+In a classic ball chain there is usually a connecter - a small silver bar - between each ball which sometimes travels into the centre of the ball to allow the chain to move fluidly.

 However, there are many different variations of ball chains.